stockport-badminton/league-site/README.md

 # Stockport & District Badminton League Website
-This application uses AWS, Express, Bootstrap, MySQL, EJS, Auth0 to literally throw together a website for my local badminton League
+This application uses Heroku, JawsDB, Sendgrid, Express, Bootstrap, MySQL, EJS, Auth0 to literally throw together a free hosted website (using heroku) for my local badminton League (only costs are some minimal cloudfront and domain name costs)

 ## Current Features
 * A quasi static website showing fixtures, results, league tables using ejs as a template/layout engine.